 This Bananas Foster French Toast is an indulgent breakfast recipe with caramelized bananas that tastes delicious and can be made boozy or not!
 It's a great way to use up those bananas and bread!

 This post contains some affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.

 Mmmm.
 Bananas Foster.
 Mmmm.
 French toast.
 MMMMM.
 Bananas Foster French Toast!

 I’ve seriously been wanting to make this for months.
 I mean, how absolutely delicious does that combination sound?
 I love the sticky sweetness of bananas foster.
 Those caramelized bananas.
 And I love French toast.
 So I’ve been wanting to combine the two into a decadent French toast recipe that would be perfect for breakfast or brunch at home.

-And I’m happy to say… this time was a huge success!
+And I’m happy to say… it was a huge success!
 The brioche gets all custardy and delicious.
 So yummy even on its own.
 The cooked bananas, butter, and brown sugar combine into a sticky-sweet mess delight that is so yummy spooned over the French toast.

 This is not a healthy breakfast by any means.
 This is a happy weekend brunch breakfast where you’re going to indulge.
 And we all need those every once in awhile, right?

-I left the rum out of this recipe because pregnancy, and because I didn’t want a splash of alcohol at 10 in the morning when I was making this, but feel free to add a few splashes when you’re making the bananas foster part if you want to booze up your brunch a bit!
+I left the rum out of this bananas foster french toast recipe because I didn’t want a splash of alcohol at 10 in the morning when I was making this, but feel free to add a few splashes when you’re making the bananas foster part if you want to make this a boozy french toast recipe!